-Both the paper and electronic Monthly Membership Report must be submitted each month even if there are no changes in membership.
+Either the paper or electronic Monthly Membership Report must be submitted each month even if there are no changes in membership.
 Full membership lists are not required monthly, but one complete list should be furnished once a year to international headquarters to ensure agreement of club and international records.
 This can be done by verifying the names listed on the semi-annual per capita statement, which contains a roster of the club, and returning it to LCI.